-Dr. Magaña is currently working on a book manuscript tentatively titled, Cartographies of Resistance: Hip-Hop, Punk and the Production of Counter-Space.
+Dr. Magaña’s book, Cartographies of Youth Resistance: Hip-Hop, Punk and Urban Autonomy in Mexico, UC Press 2020.
 Based on nine years of ethnographic fieldwork in Oaxaca, Mexico, this research examines how a network of urban youth collectives emerged out of a popular social movement that took grassroots control of the capital city of the state in 2006.
-By focusing not just on the spectacular moments of mass mobilizations but also attending to how youth use hip-hop and punk cultures and creative organizing practices to sustain movement activism over time, Cartographies of Resistance provides a window into how we might better understand social movement impact, temporality and spatiality.
+By focusing not just on the spectacular moments of mass mobilizations but also attending to how youth use hip-hop and punk cultures and creative organizing practices to sustain movement activism over time, Cartographies of Youth Resistance provides a window into how we might better understand social movement impact, temporality and spatiality.

 Building Transborder Social Movement Communities

 Dr. Magaña has also conducted research that looks at the transnational reverberations of the 2006 Oaxacan social movement in the U.S. Specifically, this project is based on twelve months of ethnographic research in Los Angeles, CA with young people who participated in solidarity efforts from abroad and/or were directly involved in the 2006 movement.
 This includes members of transborder indigenous communities, Chicanx organizers, and immigrants from other parts of Mexico who held solidarity actions to raise awareness about police and paramilitary repression of the movement in Oaxaca, traveling to Oaxaca to participate directly in the movement, and hosting exchanges with Oaxacan activists and artists in California.